-Aran is an English composer from the Lake District.
-He recently graduated with First Class Honours from the Royal Conservatoire of Scotland under the tutelage of Professor Rory Boyle and Dr Gordon McPherson.
-Since coming to Glasgow he has worked with a variety of performers and artists including NonZeroSum, Mieko Kanno, Red Note Ensemble, the ECME, BBC Scottish Symphony Orchestra, London-based director Jack Lynch, Ensemble Modern and through Leeds Lieder, poet Ian Harker.
-He was involved in the pilot project Inclusive Creativity in Orkney and Derry and his work ‘Gameshow Format’, a collaboration with Drake Music Scotland incorporating different technologies alongside acoustic instruments into a combined ensemble, lead to him being awarded the Kimie Composition Prize, through Live Music Now, to create a new work to be performed in inclusive environments.
+In 2016 he graduated with First Class Honours from the Royal Conservatoire of Scotland under the tutelage of Professor Rory Boyle and Dr Gordon McPherson.
+He has worked with a variety of groups and artists including Ensemble Modern, Mieko Kanno, Elmvale Primary School, Red Note Ensemble, the ECME, Toronto-based visual artist Tong Lam, BBC Scottish Symphony Orchestra, London-based director Jack Lynch, NonZeroSum and through Leeds Lieder, poet Ian Harker.
+He was involved in the project Inclusive Creativity in Orkney and Derry and his work ‘Gameshow Format’, a collaboration with Drake Music Scotland incorporating different technologies alongside acoustic instruments into a combined ensemble, lead to him being awarded the Kimie Composition Prize, through Live Music Now, to create a new work for inclusive environments.
 The resulting piece, ‘Cardboard Creations’, was premiered as part of the St Magnus Festival in 2016 and is regularly performed by Sirocco Winds.
-Selected as the ‘Adopt a Composer’ Scottish pairing through Making Music, Creative Scotland and Sound and Music, he collaborated with the Strathendrick Singers throughout to create a new work, ‘a quiet life’, which was performed and recorded by BBC Radio 3 in March 2017.
-He is currently composing a work for Trumpet and Piano for Mark James and scoring a collection of documentaries alongside Toronto-based visual artist Tong Lam, whom he previously collaborated with on ‘Weight of History’, among other projects.
+Selected as the ‘Adopt a Composer’ Scottish pairing through Making Music, Creative Scotland and Sound and Music, he collaborated with the Strathendrick Singers to create a new work, ‘a quiet life’, which was broadcast on BBC Radio 3 in January 2018.